Discover the nature park

 Animals

-Bullhead - this is the common name for the bullhead (Cottus gobio) because of its large, thick head and wide mouth.
-On stony stream bottoms, this 15 cm small brownish fish is at rest in...
+Bullhead - this is what the bullhead (Cottus gobio) is commonly called because of its large, thick head and wide mouth.
+On stony stream bottoms, this 15 cm small brownish fish is at rest....

 learn more